Kansas City Royals: 2015: World Series Champions

-2016–2017: End of an Era
+2016–2017: End of an era

 The Royals followed up their World Series victory with an underachieving, injury-riddled campaign in 2016.
 The Royals had an inconsistent season in which they ultimately finished 81–81, third place in the division and out of playoff contention.
 This season is notable for the debut of future star Whit Merrifield.
 The 2017 season marked the end of the World Series core: pitcher Yordano Ventura was killed in a car accident on January 22, and the Royals wore patches that said 'ACE 30' on their jerseys for the 2017 season to honor him; Wade Davis was traded in the offseason.
 In 2017, the Royals finished similarly to 2016 at 80–82, third place in the division, and missed the playoffs for a second consecutive year.
 Stars Lorenzo Cain and Eric Hosmer became free agents after the season and signed contracts with the Milwaukee Brewers and San Diego Padres, respectively.
+However, through both of these years the Royals were one of the most successful teams in the league at challenging umpire calls via instant replay thanks to the work of replay coordinator Bill Duplissea.